asgardius/midori-school/README.md

 # Why you aren't using Unity for this game?

 Because Unity is a closed source tool, and it's too mainstream.
 I'll learn to use Unity and Unreal, but i won't use them on Asgardius Virtualx Videogames (those will use open source engines only)

+# Which smartphone is better for this game?

+This game is made to  work better on linux smartphones like Pinephone (the one that i use) and librem 5

+# Why Android release arrived too late?

+I had issues trying to make this game working  on Pinephone,  so i delayed touch controls implementation until this issue was solved.
+Android support for this game is not a priority for me, for this reason i suggest using a linux-first smartphone instead

+# How i can install this game on a Huawei Smartphone?

+Android release is only available at Google Play because most android users find apps there.
+If you have a degoogled android device you need something like yalp store

+# How can install this game on my Pixel with Graphene OS?

+If you want a privacy focused smartphone, you must use a librem 5 instead, but you can use my hint for Huawei users

+# Why this game is not available at F-Droid?

+This is not a priority for me, but if you want to maintain a f-droid release, i won't stop you